© Unofficial Royalty 2024

 October 29, 1900 – Death of Prince Christian Victor of Schleswig-Holstein, a grandson of Queen Victoria, in Pretoria, South African Republic, also known as the Transvaal Republic, now in South Africa, during the Boer War; buried in the Pretoria Cemetery, now in South Africa

 Christian was the son of Princess Helena of the United Kingdom and Prince Christian of Schleswig-Holstein.
-In 1888, Christian joined the British Army reaching the rank of Major.
-In 1899, Christian began duty in the Boer War fought between the British Empire and the two Boer Republics.
-At the age of 33, Christian died of enteric fever during the Boer War in South Africa, having fallen ill with malaria.
+Christian joined the British Army in 1888, reaching the rank of Major.
+Christian was on active duty in the Boer War between the British Empire and the two Boer Republics.
+At the age of 33, Christian fell ill with malaria and died of enteric fever during the Boer War in South Africa.
 Although preparations were made to return his body to the United Kingdom, he was buried in a soldier’s grave in Pretoria, now in South Africa, at the wishes of his grandmother Queen Victoria.

 Unofficial Royalty: Prince Christian Victor of Schleswig-Holstein